Konami33/Nginx-load-balancer/README.md

     ![alt text](https://github.com/Konami33/Nginx-load-balancer/raw/main/images/image-10.png)

 ## Step 3: Configure SSH config file for SSHing into the servers
-In this `~/.ssh/` directory, create a `config` file that simplifies the SSH process for this scenario:
+In the `~/.ssh/` directory, create a `config` file that simplifies the SSH process for this scenario:

 ```sh
 Host nginx